ojitha/ojitha.github.io/_posts/2025-05-28-ADFS_SSO4Kibana.md

 ---
 layout: post
 title: SSO with Nginx, ADFS, and Elasticsearch PKI in Docker
-date: 2024-11-24
+date: 2023-11-24
 categories: [ELK]
+mermaid: true
 typora-root-url: /Users/ojitha/GitHub/ojitha.github.io
 typora-copy-images-to: ../assets/images/${filename}
 ---

 Struggling to secure your open-source Kibana?
 This post offers a robust solution.
 Implement Single Sign-On (SSO) to Kibana using Nginx as a reverse proxy.

-Integrate seamlessly with Windows Active Directory Federation Services (ADFS) for centralized authentication.
+Integrate seamlessly with Keycloak (LDAP or Active Directory) for centralised authentication.
 Fortify your Elastic Stack with Public Key Infrastructure (PKI) certificates.
 Ensure secure Kibana-to-Elasticsearch communication.
-All components are containerized and orchestrated with Docker Compose for easy deployment.
+All components are containerised and orchestrated with Docker Compose for easy deployment.
 Enhance security, streamline user access, and leverage existing AD infrastructure.
 A must-read for engineers seeking enterprise-grade Kibana security.
-Transform your data visualization with uncompromised access control.
+Transform your data visualisation with uncompromised access control.

 <!--more-->